page_title_detailed

 • Confirm the cancer is metastatic

-• Check the receptor status to make sure it did not change from your original diagnosis
+• Confirm the presence or absence of biomarkers such as hormone and HER2 receptors to make sure the status did not change from your original diagnosis

 Treatments for hormone-receptor positive metastatic breast cancer